 Exemplary Professional Practice

 1. Analyze assessment data gathered from patient and family to ensure completion of database and plan of care within identified timeframes.

-2. Role model excellent clinical skills with complex patients; care reflects analysis of patient status and appropriate interventions.
+2. Role model excellent clinical skills with complex patients; care will reflect analysis of patient status and appropriate interventions.

 3. Direct prioritization and organization for complex patient with rapidly changing needs.

-7. Role model caring in all encounters with patient and family as evidenced by feedback from parents and an increase in patient satisfaction scores.
+6. Role Model care in all encounters with patient and family as evidenced by feedback from parents and an increase in patient satisfaction scores.

 1. Initiate ways to improve operations through quality improvement and implement related solutions.

 2. Identify self-learning needs and take initiative to meet those needs.

 3. Serve as a resource for current, new information or changes in specialty area.